adeslatt/STAR-docker/README.md

 ## Test your docker image

-First, let's test to see if the java install in the docker image was successful
+First, let's test to see the docker image was successful

 ```bash
 docker run -it -v $PWD:$PWD -w $PWD star STAR --version